"Holiday Help Line, this is Matthew. How can I help you?"

 "Issue?
 It's a turkey."

-Matthew nods.
-One of the first things he learned in orientation: It's never just about the turkey.
-"I'm only trying to help you, ma'am."
+Matthew nodded.
+One of the first things he learned in orientation was that it’s never just about the turkey.
+“I’m only trying to help you, ma’am.”
 Step Four.
 Reassurance.

-He hears the sweet crack of a bottle top and imagines a beer.
-He'd love one, but no drinking on the job.
-He is expected to remain sharp at all times.
+He heard the sweet crack of a bottle top and imagined a beer.
+He’d love one, but no drinking allowed on the job.
+He was expected to remain sharp at all times.

 "If we're going to talk about my relationship with poultry, then you might as well call me Rita."